Free admission for all on 24 & 25 May

 National Museum of Singapore Glass Rotunda

-From 2017 to 2024, the museum's treasured William Farquhar Collection of Natural History Drawings was brought to life within the Glass Rotunda in the immersive digital exhibit Story of the Forest.
+From 2016 to 2024, the museum's treasured William Farquhar Collection of Natural History Drawings was brought to life within the Glass Rotunda in the immersive digital exhibit Story of the Forest.
 Developed by internationally renowned art collective teamLab, the installation invited visitors to interact with the animated illustrations inspired by the collection.
+A new digital experience will be unveiled in August 2025.

 Glass Passage